-SpaceX started the year by launching a super-secret, allegedly ‘spy-satellite’, Zuma into space on behalf of the US Government.
-The Zuma Mission, which was being delayed for reasons like ‘fairing testing’ and bad weather since last November, finally lifted off from Cape Canaveral Air Force Station in Florida on Sunday, 7th January.
+SpaceX started the year by launching a super-secret, allegedly ‘spy-satellite’, Zuma, into space on behalf of the US Government.
+The Zuma Mission, which had been delayed for reasons like ‘fairing testing’ and bad weather since last November, finally lifted off from Cape Canaveral Air Force Station in Florida on Sunday, 7th January.
 But new reports have started surrounding the launch ever since.

 Information published that is contrary to this statement is categorically false.
 Due to the classified nature of the payload, no further comment is possible – Gwynne Shotwell, President and Chief Operating Officer of SpaceX

 While Northrup Grumman, the manufacturer of the satellite, remains quiet about the tattle, statements made by a pilot flying just north of Khartoum at the time of the launch and observations made by the Joint Space Operations Centre of the US Department of Space seem to support SpaceX’s claim of a successful launch.
 Peter Horstink, the pilot of a 747-400 freighter, said in a mail sent to Dr. Langbroek

 It started with a greenish light in the top of my front window.
 At first I thought it was a reflection from some light source behind me, but it turned out not to be – Peter Horstink